stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

       - JDK_JAVA_OPTIONS=-Xms1024m -Xmx2048m
 ```

-## Launch a second instance of stellio
+## Launch a second instance of Stellio

 The csr.env file contains all the configuration needed to run a second instance of stellio.
 You can run a second instance of stellio with :